 Details: Badlands National Park is a mesmerizing land of multi-hued rock formations and abundant wildlife.
 The expansive views in the park give way to roaming herds of bison and big horn sheep.
 In early June, the prairie grass is green and provides a vibrant contrast to roaming mammals.
 Thunderstorms frequently rip through the park and create spectacular cloudscapes and lightning.
 Sunrise and sunset will be spent in the park capturing dramatic landscapes.
 During the midday hours we will visit a ghost town and focus on wildlife photography.
 Our trip will be based out of Wall, South Dakota, a town filled with colorful cowboy boots and local characters.

-Glacier & North American Indian Days – Sold Out
+Glacier & North American Indian Days – 1 Space Available

 Dates: July 8-12, 2020 Read more

 Details: Glacier National Park, located on the northern edge of the Big Sky Country is a photographer’s paradise.
 It is a land of huge turquoise lakes, snow capped peaks and fields of beautiful wildflowers.
 The graphic shapes and colors of the peaks are reflected at first and last light in the glacier lakes that dot the park.
 Spring flowers such as shooting star, Indian paint brush and the iconic bear grass provide endless macro photography opportunities.
 Grizzly bear, moose, mountain goats, bighorn sheep and deer wander through the park, within easy access of hiking trails.

 We have timed our trip to spend a day at one of the largest Blackfeet Indian gatherings of the year, North American Indian Days.
 Tribes from all over the United States and Canada come to the Blackfeet Reservation in Browning, Montana for traditional drumming, dance competitions and a rodeo.
 Our group will spend a full day in Browning photographing colorful traditional attire and the festival activities.